 After the cocktail mixing session, it was time for the food.
 Chef Anil Pandey gave an insight on the Carribean cuisine.
 It can be aptly called the world cuisine as it is a fusion of African, Amerindian, European, East Indian, Arab and Chinese cuisine.
 The use of spices is quite liberal and green seasoning is used for a variety of dishes.

-We tried the Socco peppery apple yogurt salad and Carribean Oven Roasted potatoes.
+We tried the Socco peppery apple yoghurt salad and Carribean Oven Roasted Potatoes.
 Even if you are on a diet you can gulp in the salad since it was very light on flavours as well as calories.
-On the other hand the roasted potatoes were filled with mild spices to tantalise the taste buds.
-Tangy Mango mushroom which were grilled mushrooms stuffed with tangy mixture of green mango cheese and duxelle were also served.
-Cheese and Vegetable Empanadas were the carribean version of India gujias.
+On the other hand, the roasted potatoes were filled with mild spices to tantalise the taste buds.
+Tangy Mango mushroom which were grilled mushrooms stuffed with a tangy mixture of green mango cheese and duxelle were also served.
+Cheese and Vegetable Empanadas were the Carribean version of India gujias.
 Empanadas stuffed with mozzarella, cheddar, peppers, croquettes and mushroom were served with garlic aioli.

 Mushroom Off was another interesting dish which we enjoyed.
 Mushrooms in tangy and spicy coconut cajun sauce were served with garlic rice.

 Ending the treat on a sweet note, we had the Cuban flan and the Strawberry cheesecake.
 Both had the perfect amount of sugar.
 It was a lovely afternoon with fellow bloggers.